This post contains affiliate links. Please see our disclosure policy.

 Rustic Charm with a Gourmet Touch – these delicious sourdough strawberry shortcakes ooze rustic charm, with golden brown sourdough biscuits with a crunchy sugar topping.
 Yet they also have a gourmet touch with special vanilla whipped cream and luscious red strawberries.
 It’s a winning combination!

-Use Up Excess Strawberries - This recipe for sourdough strawberry shortcakes is a great one to have on hand during strawberry season when strawberries are cheap and abundant.
-It's also a savvy way to use up excess strawberries that might not be perfect, as soaking them in sugar reinvigorates them.
+Use Up Excess Strawberries – This recipe is a great one to have on hand during strawberry season when juicy strawberries are cheap and abundant.
+It’s also a savvy way to use up excess strawberries that might not be perfect, as soaking them in sugar reinvigorates them and hides any imperfections.
+All that matters here is flavor!

-So Quick & Easy - This sourdough recipe is a quick and easy one to whip for unexpected guests or the perfect, simple end to a summer dinner party, with minimal effort.
+So Quick & Easy – This is one of those sourdough discard recipes that’s perfect to whip up for unexpected guests or the perfect end to a summer dinner party, with minimal effort.
+Seriously, I love having recipes like this in my repertoire, simple but impressive!
+And sourdough based of course!

 How To Make Sourdough Strawberry Shortcakes

-This recipe has been made using an updated version of my flaky sourdough biscuits - it has a little more sugar added and uses cream to create a dreamy sourdough biscuit, perfect for strawberry shortcakes.
+This recipe has been made using an updated version of my flaky sourdough biscuits – it has a little more sugar added and uses heavy cream to create the most tender biscuits!
 You might also like this sourdough berry sheet pan shortcake.

-Preheat your oven to 190C (375F) and line a cast iron skillet with parchment paper (you can use a baking tray if you prefer).
-I always line my cast iron skillet because there's nothing worse than biscuits stuck to the bottom!
+Preheat your oven to 190ºC (375ºF) and line a cast iron skillet with parchment paper (you can use a baking tray if you prefer).
+I always line my cast iron skillet because there’s nothing worse than biscuits stuck to the bottom!

-Whip the cream and vanilla extract together until they form soft peaks and place in the fridge for serving.
+Whip the heavy cream and pure vanilla extract together until they form soft peaks and place in the refrigerator to keep it cold (nothing worse than warm cream!).
+I’ve just used the whisk attachment on my stand mixer to do this.

-Place flour, sugar, baking power, baking soda and salt into a large mixing bowl.
+Place the dry ingredients (flour, sugar, baking power, baking soda and salt) into a large mixing bowl.
 Mix with a large spoon until well combined.

 Take your butter out of the freezer and place into the bowl with the dry ingredients.
 Cut the butter through the flour.
-It's best to do this with a dough scraper or spatula, but you can use your fingers if you prefer (but be fast as you don't want the butter to melt).
+I don’t own a pastry cutter, so I just use a spatula or dough scraper to do this.
+You can use your fingers if you prefer (but be fast as you don’t want the butter to melt).

-Now tip the cream and sourdough starter into the butter and flour mix.
-Bring together with a rubber spatula until it's a dry dough (I start with 80g of cream and add a touch more if I need it).
+Now tip the cream and sourdough discard or sourdough starter into the butter and flour mix.
+Bring together with a spatula until it’s a dry dough (I start with 80 g of cream and add a touch more if I need it).

 Tip the dough onto a lightly floured surface and fold it gently until the dough comes together better.
 You want to create layers in the dough to give your sourdough biscuits that lovely flaky, buttery texture.